maxxiimo/the-front-end-manifesto/Foundation Markup.md

 4. Encapsulate logic, although helper methods are preferred

 The key is not to go nuts and partial everything.
 If you do that, finding things can become a wild goose chase for backing coders trying to figure out where the markup they need lives.

+#### Naming Conventions

+When naming HTML files try to stay within REST conventions, i.e. index.html.haml, show.html.haml, etc..
+When naming outside of REST be short and concise, use names that indicate what the files function or purpose are.

+When naming HTML files separate words with underscores:

+    a_great_file_name.html.haml

+For partials, if there are several related to an individual file, group them by using the parent files name or abbreviation.
+If there is no parent file per se, use a common function or purpose to group the partials, for example:

+    _tabs.html.haml
+    _tabs_sub_nav.html.haml

 #### IE 6